5idneyD/SurveyWebsite/README.md

-# My first Git Repository
+# My first Git Repo

 Hello, my name is Sidney, and I'm making a website where users can create their own surveys.
 They can then have people answer their surveys.